-The Business Leadership Academy focus on business and entrepreneurial needs or Oregon's students as they prepare to enter and succeed in the world of business.
+The Business Leadership Academy focus on business and entrepreneurial needs for Oregon's students as they prepare to enter in the world of business.
 The careers in this area span virtually every industry in the world.
-Studies in the Business academy focus on the commonalities among most businesses, including personnel management, marketing, planning, finance, resource management, and entrepreneurship.
+Studiesin the Business academy focus on the commonalities among most businesses, including personnel management, marketing, planning, finance, resource management, and entrepreneurship.